 What we do in Sanothimi

-Once the children reach adolescence, they usually move on to the SOS Youth Programme when they start vocational training or go on to higher education.
+Support for young people: Once the children reach adolescence, they usually move on to the SOS Youth Programme when they start vocational training or go on to higher education.
 With the support of qualified professionals, the young people develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.
-They are encouraged to develop team spirit and build up contacts with relatives and friends, as well as with the relevant authorities and potential employers.